upsidedownlabs/Chords-Web/README.md

 3. Open Chords in a web browser.
 4. Click the "Connect" button to establish a connection with the Arduino and stream.
 5. Click the "Zoom" button to zoom in on data visualization.
-6. Click the "Play/Pause" button to stop and start data on screen.
+6. Click the "Play/Pause" to control data flow and navigate frames with forward/backward buttons.
 7. Click the "Record" button to record data.
 8. Click the "download" button to download the recorded data.
 9. Click the "Delete" button to delete recorded data.